Neale Silva scholarship for Chilean studentsHistory

 - Academic ability of the applicant.

-- Potential of the candidate and the proposed program to contribute to Chile's scientific and technological development.
+- Potential of the candidate and the proposed program to contribute to Chile's scientific and technological development upon their return to the country.

 - Compatibility of the student's plan of study with programs available at UW-Madison.